ms94ap/sinatra-setup/notes.md

 	- config/environment.rb
-		# Connect up all the files n our application to the appropriate gems and to each other.
+		# Connect up all the files in our application to the appropriate gems and to each other.
 		ENV['SINATRA_ENV'] ||= "development"

 		require 'bundler/setup'